WELCOME TO NEW LIFE COUNSELING!

 REFLECTIONS ON DEVELOPMENT IN MYSELF AND OTHERS

 In my college years I came to appreciate the benefits of being formed by a high quality liberal arts education.
 This broad knowledge base was helpful for increasing my ability to assess myself, relationships and life processes.
 Eventually, I decided to major in Theology.
-Somehow I had an awareness that knowing and loving God was a foundation to knowing, loving and serving his creation, especially other human beings made in the image and likeness of God.
+Somehow I had an awareness that knowing and loving God was a foundation to knowing, loving and serving His creation, especially other human beings made in the image and likeness of God.

 Less important, but significant for my own personal development and capacity to serve was a growing awareness that fathoming age related developmental agendas and how those aid in understanding what really happens within people’s psyche as they age is essential to helping them.
-This is particularly relevant to marriage and family, relating to children and parents, the world of work, navigating changes and challenges, and setting priorities.
+This is particularly relevant for marriage and family, relating to children and parents, the world of work, navigating changes and challenges, and setting priorities.
 It was my impression that the greatest theorists focused on development across the lifespan, developmental crises and weathering transitions.
 With varying degrees of awareness, I have tended to focus on this lifespan trajectory in healthcare and education.
 My work experience has been repeatedly cross fertilized through a wide variety of challenging jobs in different settings.
 Consequently as a young senior citizen, I am prepared to function as a generalist practitioner for New Life Counseling.

 A TRANSITIONAL VISIT